cxleb/MochaOS/Readme.md

 # MochaOS

-MochaOS aims to be a lightweight hackable microkernel based operating system.
+MochaOS aims to be a lightweight hackable operating system.

-Right now the OS boots to a stage2 bootloader inits a20, gdt and halts
+Right now the OS boots to a stage2 bootloader loads kernel at wrong location and jumps to it.

 ## Features